Vicky Leandros: Musical career

-The 1980s

-In 1981 she recorded the album Love is Alive including duets with Demis Roussos, Johnny Hallyday and US star David Soul for a United Nations Benefit.
-Also in 1981 she released the album Ich gehe neue Wege and its Greek version, Irtha Yia Sena.
-This comeback was consolidated in 1982 by the success of the song "Verlorenes Paradies" from the same titled next album which saw Leandros back in the upper reaches of the singles charts in many territories after a few years absence.
+In 1981, she recorded the album Love is Alive including duets with Demis Roussos, Johnny Hallyday and US star David Soul for a United Nations Benefit.
+She would also release the album Ich gehe neue Wege and its Greek version, Irtha Yia Sena that same year.

+In 1982, by the success of the song "Verlorenes Paradies" from the same titled next album which saw Leandros back in the upper part of the singles charts in many territories after a few years absence.
 It was also recorded in Dutch.

-In 1983 came the album Vicky containing the popular song and single "Grüße an Sarah" which is regularly still sung in concerts often a cappella with the other musicians and vocalists making the sounds of the beats and instruments vocally to combine with Leandros' main vocal.
-Later in 1983 she recorded again in Dutch a song specially for the Dutch-speaking market; "Ver van het leven".
-In 1984 the French version - "A l'Est d'Eden" - was a big success in France reaching #2 on the singles chart.
+In 1983 came the album Vicky containing the popular song and single Grüße an Sarah, which is regularly still sung in concerts often a cappella with the other musicians and vocalists making the sounds of the beats and instruments vocally to combine with Leandros's main vocal.
+Later that same year, Leandros recorded again in Dutch a song specially for the Dutch-speaking market; "Ver van het leven".

+In 1984 the French version A l'Est d'Eden, was a big success in France reaching #2 on the singles chart.
 This single and corresponding album (Vicky) gave Leandros a notable comeback in Canada and she toured there after a gap of many years in 1985.
-Two more single releases from the album also became Canadian hits - "Tu as sept Ponts a traverser" and "Salut bien Sarah" the French version of "Gruesse an Sarah".
+Two more single releases from the album also became Canadian hits, those being Tu As Sept Ponts A Traverser and Salut Bien Sarah, the French version of Grueße an Sarah.

-In 1986 following her 1985 album entitled Eine Nacht in Griechenland Leandros again took time off to concentrate on her private life.
+In 1985, Leandros would release another album, Eine Nacht in Griechenland.
 The album achieved Gold status in the Benelux and German speaking countries.
-It was early 1988 before the next album, "Ich bin ich", would be released.
+Leandros took time off following the album's release to focus on her family.

+In early 1988, Leandros returned with a new album, Ich bin ich.
 Working with Klaus "Nick" Munro, the album contained many new rhythms and was more rock- oriented than previous works.
 Leandros did not tour and made very limited appearances during this period concentrating mainly on her family life and her three young children.
-Nevertheless, two singles were released from the album "Du hast schon laengst Goodbye gesagt" and "Oh Oh Oh" in a remixed version.
+Nevertheless, two singles were released from the album, Du hast schon laengst Goodbye gesagt and a re-mixed version of Oh Oh Oh.

 In 1989 she returned to her music career in Greece and charted with her comeback album Piretos tou Erota.